-It’s that glorious time of year when schools let out for the summer, and parents are forced to wrestle their sugar-fueled monsters into the backseat of their car for a family vacation.
-Looking into trivago user behavior, we’ve nailed down the most popular family-friendly destinations in the United States and followed up with some of their respective tourism organizations to help inspire your summer plans.
+Not all destinations are created equal, each cut out for a different traveler.
+Looking into trivago user behavior, we’ve nailed down the most popular family-friendly destinations in the United States and followed up with some of their respective tourism organizations to help inspire your summer and fall plans.

 LAS VEGAS, NEVADA